WJiangzhi/Hardcore_Disabled_Fix/README.md

 # Hardcore Disabled Fix

-A lightweight client-side Fabric mod that fixes and restores usability of certain world options when playing in Hardcore mode.
+A lightweight client-side mod that fixes and restores usability of certain world options when playing in Hardcore mode.

 ---